CoryLHarris/HelloWorld/README.md

 The biggest challenge was setting up the Java JDK locally, as in prior projects I had used a very old version of Java, as well as issues with outdated Android Studio code
 I needed to add an explicit option into the setup files of Android Studio which was not needed in previous projects.
+Ultimately the other challenging part was adapting to github and git CLI token access rather than the old version of username password.

 ## License